tkuehnl/betareg/README.md

 ![SNS Email](https://github.com/tkuehnl/betareg/blob/main/images/email_subscriber.JPG?raw=true)

-With more time, I would also implement a proper CI/CD pipeline such as the following:
+With more time, I would add unit testing via Jest or other frameworks and I would also implement a proper CI/CD pipeline such as the following:

 ![Proposed AWS CI/CD](https://github.com/tkuehnl/betareg/blob/main/images/ci_cd.png?raw=true)